transtats/transtats/docs/source/index.md

 2. **Release Branch** A particular release which has a schedule and information regarding *in how many languages it will be available*.

 3. **Packages** Translation progress would be tracked for added packages.
-They should have upstream & translation platform URLs and can be linked with multiple release streams.
+They should have upstream repository URL and translation platform project URL.
+A package can be linked with multiple release streams and should have a branch mapping.

 4. **Jobs** Some functions which are planned to be automated like sync with translation repositories, update release schedule etc. Logs are kept.

-5. **Graph Rules** Rules to track translation volume *as in* coverage of a package list for a given release branch in a set of languages.
+5. **Graph Rules** Rules to track translation *as in* coverage of a package list for a specific release branch in a set of languages.